Bruce Ratner: Nets ownership and the Pacific Park Brooklyn (formerly Atlantic Yards) development

 Ratner first became owner of the Nets when he headed an ownership group that purchased the franchise from YankeeNets for $300 million.
 Ratner's group beat out an ownership group led by Charles Kushner and former New Jersey governor Jon Corzine.
 Ratner relocated the Nets to New York City, specifically to build an arena in the Prospect Heights neighborhood of Brooklyn even though there was desire to keep them in New Jersey and strong neighborhood protests to keep them out of Brooklyn.

 Barclays Center is the centerpiece and the only completed piece of a $3.5 billion sports arena, business and residential complex in development called Pacific Park Brooklyn.
 This project is being built by Ratner's company, Forest City Ratner.
 The site of the arena is adjacent to the site that Walter O'Malley wanted to use for a new stadium for the Brooklyn Dodgers in the early 1950s.
 (O'Malley's plan was rejected by the city, resulting in the Dodgers relocating to Los Angeles in 1958.)
 On September 23, 2009, Russian tycoon Mikhail Prokhorov reached a deal with Ratner to purchase an 80% stake of the Nets for $200 million, subject to Ratner acquiring financing for the arena project and control of the land by the end of the year in addition to the approval of three-fourths of the NBA board of governors.
 According to Ratner, accepting Prokhorov as majority owner "gives us a partner who adds to the financial strength of the venture.
 Mikhail will have primary responsibility for the basketball part and we will have primary responsibility for the arena and the real estate."
 On May 11, 2010, the sale of the Nets was approved by the NBA.

 Ratner originally planned to move the Nets across the Hudson River for the beginning of the 2009–10 NBA season.
 However, he had to revise his goal and moved the franchise to Brooklyn for the start of the 2012–13 season.
 Although the arena was scheduled to open in 2011, along with the rest of the complex, controversies involving the project's use of eminent domain and local residents, coupled with the lack of continued funding in a struggling economy, caused the project to be altered and delayed.
-On May 16, 2009, the New York Supreme Court, Appellate Division struck down an opponents' lawsuit that sought to prevent the state of New York from using eminent domain to seize the property where the 22 acre Pacific Park Brooklyn project is being built.
+On May 16, 2009, the New York Supreme Court, Appellate Division struck down an opponent's lawsuit that sought to prevent the state of New York from using eminent domain to seize the property where the 22 acre Pacific Park Brooklyn project is being built.
 The opponents appealed the New York Supreme Court's ruling, but lost when the Court of Appeals, New York's highest court, upheld the right of the state to use eminent domain for this project.
 A groundbreaking ceremony was held on the site on March 11, 2010, but ringed with protests.
 The Nets began playing in Brooklyn in time for the 2012–13 NBA season.